IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/energy_detector.md

 ##Functions

-The energy detector is quite simple, you can set the max energy flow or receive the current flow/max flow.
+The Energy Detector is quite simple, you can set the max energy flow or receive the current flow/max flow.

 Example: